GabeScott/standard-works-vault/General Conference/1980 April - Do We All Believe in the Same God.md

 # Do We All Believe in the Same God?

-*By F. Enzio Busche - Of the First Quorum of the Seventy*
+By Elder F. Enzio Busche - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1980 General Conference*